Xfers/straitsx-tokens/README.md

 All the transitions in the contract can be categorized into three categories:
 - _housekeeping transitions_ meant to facilitate basic admin related tasks.
-- _pause transitions_ to pause and pause the contract.
+- _pause transitions_ meant to pause and unpause the contract.
 - _minting-related transitions_ that allows mining and burning of tokens.
 - _token transfer transitions_ allows to transfer tokens from one user to another.